pnnl/ruleset-checking-tool/docs/_ruleset_functions.md

 **Returns** ```return zone_conditioning_category_dict```

 ## get_surface_conditioning_category
-Description: Determine Surface Conditioning Category for each Surface of all Zones in RMR.
+Description: This function would cycle through each surface in  a zone and categorize it as exterior res, exterior non res, exterior mixed, semi-exterior or unregulated.

 Inputs: